 - Burning sensation or extreme pain during urination

 - Blood or visible blood clots in the urine

 However, early treatment for Bladder cancer can help you recover fast from the pain.
-Just make sure to go to the top clinic in Dubai to make the entire process hassle-free.
+Just go to the top clinic in Dubai to make the entire process hassle-free.

 the different types